 9. Finally, there appears to be a race to offer free-stock trading between challenger banks, CFD and traditional US stock brokers.
 Who do you see being victorious and why?

 “For eToro, this is not about following other ‘free’ trading apps. eToro has been in business since 2007 and has achieved a global scale in terms of its operations.
 This means that it is easy for us to add a new product to our range – it’s a small incremental cost for us as a global multi-asset platform.
-We can bear this cost as a way of encouraging more people to get investing.
+We can bear this cost as a way of encouraging more people to start trading.
 While other ‘commission-free’ providers offer a freemium and premium model, eToro is able to offer commission-free stock and ETF trading to all.

 We believe it is the providers that have, or can build scale, that will succeed.”

 Thank you, Yoni, for the conversation!

 Disclaimer: Transacting in virtual currencies is subject to various risks, such as price volatility, and is therefore not suitable for everyone.
 Your capital is at risk. eToro offers only Crypto (real crypto no CFD) so only buy with no leverage, later on this year eToro will also offer real stocks for trading.

 Note: Looking to invest your money in digital currencies, or more generally interested in wider investment ideas?
 We have a range of resources that could help.
 See our featured stockbrokers and mobile trading apps for US customers.
 Alternatively, for buying shares in the UK, see our featured Stockbrokers or Spreadbetting companies for more details.